 For instance, if you’re wanting to write an ebook but know you have trouble organizing your ideas, you need to come up with a plan that addresses that drag point.
 Note here that you’re still not assuming failure: you’re assuming you can write the ebook, but to write the ebook, you’ll need to do something to overcome the natural drag you’ll face.

 When assessing drag points, it’s critical that you’re honest with yourself.
 If you really don’t like doing something or you’re not very good at it, put that on the board as a drag point.
 This lets you have an action plan for those points: you can either make a plan for improving your competence or you can figure out ways to minimize the actions you don’t want to do.
 But ignoring the fact that it’s there is an invitation for disaster, because, should you succeed, those drag points will become even harder to deal with.
 The faster you’re going, the more you have to fight against drag.

 When we start from the assumption that we’ll fail, it’s hard to figure out where to start — after all, whatever we do is not likely to work anyway.
-But when we start from the assumption that we’ll succeed, we can identify what we need to do to get moving and what will drag us down.
+But when we start from the assumption that we’ll succeed, and define to what level we plan to succeed, we can identify what we need to do to get moving and what will drag us down.
 The assumption of success gives motivation, and identifying what needs to happen gives clarity and actionable steps.

 Think about your plans.
 What would be different if you just pretended you would be successful?
 What is preventing your success, and what can you do about it?
 And how can you make that success an epic success?